ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 See an example documentation string in the checkout under `examples/DOCUMENTATION.yml <https://github.com/ansible/ansible/blob/devel/examples/DOCUMENTATION.yml>`_.

-Include it in your module file like this
+Include it in your module file like this:

 .. code-block:: python